Stacked PRs: Code Changes as Narrative

 Alternatively, big PRs are created in an attempt to keep hacking on a feature.
 In order to implement a button on the frontend, we have to write the frontend code.
 And the backend code.
 And the API layer glue.
 And the database schema migration.
 And now our PR for a single button is massive.

-Enter stacked PRs
+Enter Stacked PRs

-Stacked PRs work by… well… stacking your PRs.
+On GitHub, stacked PRs work by… well… stacking your PRs.
 A stack is essentially a sequence of PRs: the first PR to add the database migration is created from main

 Stacked PRs work so well — in this humble author’s opinion — because they allow developers to construct a narrative with their PRs.
-The refactor of the library function can be done in a separate PR from the PR that needs the new functionality introduced.
+The refactoring of the library function can be done in a separate PR from the PR that needs the new functionality introduced.
 The backend code can build upon the database schema definitions that were done in the previous PR.

 And, critically, stacked PRs mean developers can start working on their second, third, and fourth PRs while the first PR is being reviewed and iterated upon.

-That’s great from the reviewer’s perspective, but stacking PRs also allows the developer writing the code in the first place to move faster.
-They can now work on multiple parts of a feature without waiting for reviewers to approve previous PRs.
 This couldn’t be more important in a world where devs are working remotely (and across who knows how many time zones).
 Being blocked and waiting for your coworkers is, at best, frustrating.
 Sometimes it’s genuinely heartbreaking.
 Either way, the emotional and practical costs make for a bad time.

-We’ve taken a “git native” approach to creating stacked PRs.
+We’ve taken a “git native” approach to creating stacked PRs, making them work smoothly with GitHub and common PRs code workflows.
 Stacked branches are just normal Git branches that were branched from their stack parent.

 If that sounds confusing, let’s look at a quick (and realistic!) example.
 We want to add a like button to the website we’re building, and it makes sense to do it in three phases: